In Depth: Nerves and Vessels

 - Ulnar nerve: This nerve runs through the shoulder and is just under the skin at the elbow’s “funny bone” (a knob on the humerus).

-- Radial nerve: This nerve supplies the tricep and wrist extensors.
+- Radial nerve: This nerve supplies the triceps and wrist extensors.
 Its branches cover most of the back of the hand beginning at the wrist.

-- Median nerve: It branches down into the hand where it serves the thumb, index, and middle finger.
+- Median nerve: This nerve branches down into the hand where it serves the thumb, index, and middle finger.
 It is also the only nerve that passes through the carpal tunnel.